Uganda’s ‘life presidency’ law faces legal challenge

-KAMPALA, Uganda (AP) — A court in Uganda is hearing a case that seeks to overturn a law that removed an age limit to the long-time president’s rule.
+KAMPALA, Uganda (AP) — A Ugandan court is hearing a case that seeks to overturn a measure that removed an age limit to the long-time president’s rule.

 Opposition politicians and the local bar association are challenging the law, passed in December, that allows President Yoweri Museveni to potentially hold power for nearly five decades.